keleven-uk/pyKlock/README.md

 Written in Python 3.10.4

+Klock will consist of a number of views, selected by a row of buttons along the bottom.

+The first view is Fuzzy Time.
+    The will display the current time in a number of different modes. i.e. in Words, in Hex, in Roman Numerals, in Binary etc.
+    The font of the time can also be changed.

 or will be [similar to lazKlock & klock.vb], at the moment a trying ground for ideas.
 Stuff that I come across that might be useful.